Deankinyua/song-recommender/README.md

 It is important to note that **no sound** will actually be coming from your computer.
 Next to each song is a link that when clicked, will open the song on **Spotify**.
 You can test the quality of the recommendations from there.

+Also, the images used for artists and songs are made up.
+They are not the actual ones on Spotify.

 The tech stack used is **Phoenix**, **Elixir**, **Neo4j** for all application data and **PostgreSQL** for job scheduling.
 You'll find a lot of **Cypher** throughout the app.